-As of December 31, 2015 and December 31, 2014, the Company had borrowings of \$18.9 million and \$21.5 million, respectively, outstanding under its Credit Agreement.
-As of December 31, 2015, the Company was in compliance with all financial covenants contained in the Credit Agreement, was subject to covenant and working capital borrowing restrictions and had available borrowing capacity under its Credit Agreement of \$2.3 million.
+As of December 31, 2016 and December 31, 2015, the Company had borrowings of \$13.7 million and \$18.7 million, net of deferred financing costs, respectively, outstanding under its Credit Agreement.
+The carrying value of the debt approximates fair value because the interest rate under the obligation approximates market rates of interest available to the Company for similar instruments.
+As of December 31, 2016, the Company was in compliance with all financial covenants contained in the Credit Agreement, was subject to covenant and working capital borrowing restrictions and had available borrowing capacity under its Credit Agreement of \$8.7 million.

-As of December 31, 2015, the weighted effective interest rates, net of the impact of the Company's interest rate swaps, on its Term Loan, DDTL and Revolving Line borrowings were 3.96%, 3.55% and 2.67%, respectively.
+As of December 31, 2016, the weighted effective interest rates, net of the impact of the Company's interest rate swaps, on its Term Loan, DDTL and Revolving Line borrowings were 3.96%, 3.73% and 3.02%, respectively.

-As of December 31, 2015 and December 31, 2014, the Company's borrowings were comprised of:
+As of December 31, 2016 and December 31, 2015, the Company's borrowings were comprised of: